danboyce92/rust_intro/README.md

 8. When an owner goes out of scope, the value owned by it is dropped(cleaned up in memory). <br/>
 9. There can't be references to a value when its owner goes out of scope. <br/>
 10. References to a value can't outlive the value they refer to.
+### Remember!
 11. **These rules will dramatically change how you write code(compared to other languages)** <br/>
 12. **When in doubt, remember that Rust wants to minimize unexpected updates to data.** <br/>

+### Argument types
+*Tips on choosing the correct argument types*

+1. If you need to store the argument somewhere - Favor taking ownership(receive a value). <br/>
+2. If you need to do a calculation with the value - Favor receiving a read-only ref. <br/>
+3. If you need to change the value in some way - Favor receiving a mutable ref. <br/>

+**These rules are not absolute!!!**